top of page

 MESH

 During April-May 2022, the sketches and planning were exhibited at RK Contemporary, Riebeek Kasteel, in the exhibition title MESH: the fabric of friends.In this group exhibition Colleen Alborough, Emma Willemse, Gwenneth Miller and Mandy Conidaris curated the concept around the relationships of friends.
 We were fellow-lecturers at Unisa between 2008 and 2012, forming bonds as art makers and supportive art friends.
-Our support grew to a rewarding experience of personal friendship, intellectual exchange still retaining a porous sieve for each to explore our own thinking and relationships to materials and places.
-Mandy Conidaris wrote: “When we were offered this exhibition, the title MESH seemed appropriate to describe our work concepts as individual artists and honour our creative alliance.
-We all draw on the personal as triggers to resonate universally, and here we speak of our different understandings of mesh as related to our works” (Art Times, 2022, Aprril)

 My work on MESH includes work from Gills of other creatures (2021), and extends the theme of fungi as a metaphor for intangible bonds.
 Only new exhibited for the first time as part of MESH are captured on this page.
 In these new works, the links between forest, kinship and meditive practice comes together.
 My references include photographs I took whilst walking through the forest with my family and dried, sealed fungi collected from artist Philip Badenhorst's enchanting wild garden.
 There is some magic in this interrelationship between stuff and the human race, communities and friends.